dominicparga/howto/arch.md

 Install the packages mentioned in the ArchWiki-page.

+## Installation notes <a name="install"></a>

+- install `networkmanager` (including `nmcli`) for wifi and execute `systemctl enable NetworkManager.service` (should be explained in the Archwiki)

 ## Bootloader rEFInd <a name="refind"></a>

 - [rEFInd installation guide for Arch][www_arch_refind]
 - [theme: rEFInd-minimal][www_refind_theme_minimal]

 ## GNOME <a name="gnome"></a>

+Just install as mentioned in the Archwiki.
+When logging in, the default is wayland, but currently (end 2019), wayland doesn't support app-switching, e.g. when `Enpass` wants to authenticate via `browser`, going back to the app afterwards.

 ## Display-Server (xorg, wayland) <a name="xorg-wayland"></a>